rgdonohue/web-mapping-short-course/module-01/lesson-01.md

 To get our data and convert it to an appropriate format for web mapping, we're going to use a few web-based tools.

-Let's first use a fantastic (proproritary) mapping resource: [Google Maps](https://www.google.com/maps)!
+Let's first use a fantastic (proprietary) mapping resource: [Google Maps](https://www.google.com/maps)!

 1. First, search for your primary campus building.
 For instance, I'll do a simple Google Map search for [Guggenheim Geography](https://www.google.com/maps/place/Guggenheim+Geography,+Boulder,+CO+80302/@40.0081521,-105.2764582,16.98z/data=!4m5!3m4!1s0x876bec31173b714d:0xfe71b5ee5f7fee43!8m2!3d40.0081661!4d-105.2742872).